reaper699/lisk-docs/BinaryInstall.md

 ## 3. Start Lisk

-**NOTE:** With the release of **0.2.1** PostgreSQL no longer needs to be installed separately.
-If you have previously installed it as part of a previous Lisk release, please stop it before continuing, e.g. on Ubuntu Linux do the following: **sudo service postgresql stop**.
+**NOTE:** With the release of **0.2.1**, PostgreSQL no longer needs to be installed separately.
+If you have installed it as part of a previous Lisk release, please stop it before continuing, e.g. on Ubuntu Linux do the following: **sudo service postgresql stop**.

 To start lisk for the first time, simply run the following command from within the current directory: